Work management August 22, 2024 11 MIN READ

 If you don’t, it’s easy to miss problems that can hurt your profit, like the project growing bigger than planned or tasks taking way longer than expected.

+You can easily track all project-related costs in Scoro.
 Click on the “Projects” module, then click on any individual project.

 To see your Burn-up chart, click on the “Budget” tab, followed by “Budgert health